Amazon SageMaker

 responseFormat.path: "json[0].generated_text"

-For more complex extraction logic, you can use file-based transforms as described in the Response Path Expressions section.
+For more complex extraction logic, use file-based transforms as described in the Response Path Expressions section.

 Configuration Options